 Partnering with NGOs on environmental stewardship and STEM education programming is a key focus for Honeywell.
-In Syracuse, more than 3,000 volunteers are part of the Onondaga Lake Conservation Corps, an expanding organization of community volunteers who are contributing to restoration projects that are creating or improving wildlife habitat in the Onondaga Lake watershed.
+In Syracuse, about 3,000 volunteers are part of the Onondaga Lake Conservation Corps, an expanding organization of community volunteers who are contributing to restoration projects that are creating or improving wildlife habitat in the Onondaga Lake watershed.
 The Corps was founded in 2012 by Honeywell in partnership with the Montezuma Audubon Center and the Onondaga Audubon to inspire future stewards of Onondaga Lake and its watershed through a hands-on, experience-based program that helps to restore and sustain Onondaga Lake and its value as an Important Bird Area.

-Honeywell also has partnered with the Onondaga County Federation of Sportsmen's Clubs for Honeywell Sportsmen's Days at Carpenter's Brook.
+Honeywell also partners with the Onondaga County Federation of Sportsmen's Clubs for Honeywell Sportsmen's Days at Carpenter's Brook.
+The event, held annually by the Sportsmen's Clubs, is one of the largest celebrations of National Hunting and Fishing Day in New York State.